adrai-org/adr-ai-tools-py/docs/adr/0002-adopt-ruff-as-linter-and-formatter.md

 - Support our Python 3.11+ requirement
 - Work well with our chosen dependency manager (UV)

-Previously, Python projects often required multiple tools such as flake8 for linting, black for formatting, isort for import sorting, and additional plugins for more specialized checks.
+Traditionally, Python projects often require multiple tools such as flake8 for linting, black for formatting, isort for import sorting, and additional plugins for more specialized checks.
 This fragmentation creates complexity in configuration and can lead to inconsistent enforcement of standards.

 ## Decision
-We have decided to adopt Ruff as our primary Python linter and formatter for the adr-ai-tools-py project.
+We propose to adopt Ruff as our primary Python linter and formatter for the adr-ai-tools-py project.

 ## Rationale
 Ruff was selected for the following reasons: